 The profile of a philanthropist is changing because the people behind the giving are changing, too.
 They are beginning to reflect the communities where they can have the most impact.
 At the Toronto Foundation, we believe that we’re contributing to this transformation.

 But first, we’ve had to reject the stereotypes.
 You know them well:

 Philanthropists are uber wealthy.

 True.
 Many of them still are, but we started asking: who else is out there?

 Next, we had to overcome a challenge, one that required a shift in how we do our social purpose work.

 For the most part, we had been contributing to the status quo over our almost 40-year history.
 We needed new tools to embrace and engage a new generation of donors.

-This last part might be the single most important thing.
-We listened.
+And this last part might be the single most important thing: we listened.

 Generations X and Y are not content with being told how or what to do, and we appreciate them for that.